Schoolyard Ventures provides innovative entrepreneurship education for ambitious teens.

 Average once per week

-20 to 30 minute one-on-one check-ins with an advisor for supplementary project coaching and guidance.
+20 to 30 minute one-on-one check-ins with an advisor for individualized coaching and guidance.

-Advisors are entrepreneurs in residence with experience solving real-world problems across the social impact sector.
+Advisors are entrepreneurs in residence with experience solving real-world problems across the social impact sector globally.

-Students will meet with their advisor before the program starts to start building the relationship and get a head start in the program.
+Students may meet with their advisor before the program starts to start building the relationship and get a head start in the program.

 Communication Platform

-Students will have access to Slack, an app that enables them to message their advisors at any time, receive assignments, post project updates, and collaborate with other students.
+Students will have access to Slack, an app that enables them to message their advisors at any time, receive weekly challenges, post project updates, and collaborate with other students.

 Students will have continuous access to Slack and their advisors for a year after the program.

-The program will require 3 to 4 hours per week of independent work, spent mostly on project advancement.
+The program requires 3-4 hours per week of independent work, primarily focused on advancing your project.

-We offer weekly challenges, skill-building drills, and reflections to guide you in building your venture.
+Weekly challenges, skill-building exercises, and reflections guide you in building your venture.

-There are no books, tests, or quizzes in the program.
-The work is putting your ideas into action.
+There are no textbooks, tests, or quizzes—the work involves putting your ideas into action and reflecting on your progress each week.

 Recitation Options

 Students will be able to choose a weekly meeting time that works for their schedule.
-During the first two weeks of the program, students will meet twice a week, then students will meet once a week thereafter.
-Current options include (subject to availability):
+Time are subject to availability.

 Information Sessions

-We will host a series of evening webinars for students and families to learn more about the program.
+We host a series of webinars for interested students and families to learn more about the program.
 If you are unable to attend, please register and we will send you a recording.
 Upcoming sessions:

 Cost

 Tuition for the program is $2,295 USD.
-A 50 percent deposit is due upon acceptance, and the balance is due by June 1st.
+A 50 percent deposit is due upon acceptance, and the balance is due by June 8th.
+Additionally, financial aid is available for eligible students who apply by the Early Admissions Deadline.

 Application Process